fbpx

 SmartCuffs BFR Cuffs

-First up is my current favorite among BFR cuffs, the Smart Cuffs by Smart Tools.
+First up is one of my current favorites among BFR cuffs, the Smart Cuffs by Smart Tools.

 The original smart cuffs were good.
 They were very comfortable and had a hand pump to inflate the cuffs.
 The revised editions kept improving over the years.